trettifjerde/gatsby34/src/hellos/en.md

 lang: en
 order: 4
 ---
-My name is **Sasha**, and I'm a **web developer** - more proficient at **frontend** than at backend, but I find learning backend development fascinating and I hope to work fullstack in the future.
+My name is **Sasha**, and I'm a 29-year-old graduate linguist making a career switch to become a **web developer**.

-Previously, I worked as a Norwegian language tutor and proofreader.
-I've always preferred **learning languages** to teaching them.
-At some point, I started catching myself longing for what my software developer students were doing - **solving all sorts of puzzles** while creating things that **spread knowledge**, **connect people** and **make everyday life easier**.
-So I began learning how to do the same.
+I've always had a fascination for programming, but never dared to actually dive into it until I already had a job.
+I began learning it in my free time as a hobby, only to find out I enjoy it far more than my actual work. **For the last four years**, I've been taking **online courses** and **building web apps** for the people I know.
+You can read more about some of them on this website.

-Right now my **skill set** looks like this:
+**Currently**, I'm more proficient in **frontend** than in backend, but I constantly work on my backend skills as I hope to work **fullstack in the future**.
+Now my **skill set** looks like this:

 1.
     **★★★** *Feel most comfortable working with:*